Willetton

 Willetton features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.1% of all households, including 51.5% couples with children, 21.4% couples without children, and 10.6% single parent families.
-Non-family households account for 15.9%, with lone person households at 14.3% and group households comprising 1.5%.
-The median household size is 3.1 people, which exceeds the Greater Perth average of 2.7 people.
+Family households account for 84.1% of all households, including 51.5% couples with children, 21.4% couples without children, and 10.6% single parent families.
+Non-family households constitute the remaining 15.9%, with lone person households at 14.3% and group households making up 1.5%.
+The median household size is 3.1 people, larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households